lubiah/kudadam.com/src/routes/blog/posts/adding-comment-system/index.md

 ---
-title: How to install the privacy-friendly comment system Cusdis on your Svelte site
+title: 'Cusdis: a privacy-friendly comment system for websites'
 description: Learn how to install Cusdis, a privacy-friendly comment system, on your Svelte site with this
 date: 2022-03-22
 image: https://ik.imagekit.io/kudadam/blog/adding-comment-system/hero
 excerpt: Cusdis is a new lightweight, privacy-first, open-sourced comment system.
 It's a perfect alternative for Disqus users who want to retain their privacy, and it's also very lightweight
 tags:
-  - Svelte
+  - svelte
 ---

-## What is Cusdis?
+## About Cusdis

-Cusdis is a new lightweight, privacy-first, open-sourced comment system.
+[Cusdis](https://cusdis.com/) is a new lightweight, privacy-first, open-sourced comment system.
 It's a perfect alternative for Disqus users who want to retain their privacy, and it's also very lightweight (~5KB gzipped).

 Installing Cusdis is very easy, and its user interface is simple.
-Users do not need to sign up before they can comment on your website, which is very great for me because I do not want users to take "hours" to create an account to just write a single comment.
+Users do not need to sign up before they can comment on your website, which is very great for me because I do not want users to spend time to create an account to just write a single comment.

 Since Cusdis is very new, there are a few pros and cons that I would like to outline.